sst/guide/README.md

 <!--
 ## Sponsors

-[**Sponsor Serverless Stack on GitHub**](https://github.com/sponsors/jayair) if you've found this guide useful or would like to be an official supporter.
+[**Sponsor SST on GitHub**](https://github.com/sponsors/jayair) if you've found this guide useful or would like to be an official supporter.
 [A big thanks to our supporters](https://serverless-stack.com/sponsors.html)!
 -->

 ## Contributors

-Thanks to these folks for their contributions to the content of Serverless Stack.
+Thanks to these folks for their contributions to the content of SST.

 - [Peter Eman Paver Abastillas](https://github.com/jatazoulja): Social login chapters
 - [Bernardo Bugmann](https://github.com/bernardobugmann): Translating chapters to Portuguese